ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Digitize_columns_of_turning_stitches.md

 Tip: If you make a mistake, press Backspace to delete the last point.
 Press Esc to undo all new points.
 Press Esc again to exit digitizing mode.

-4Press Enter.
+4. Press Enter.

 An elastic line attaches to the pointer, ready for you to digitize the second side of the shape.

-5Digitize the second – i.e. bottom or right – side of the object.
+5. Digitize the second – i.e. bottom or right – side of the object.

 ![InputBDigitizing.png](assets/InputBDigitizing.png)